 Back in the day, those lovable Flintstones didn’t just entertain us, they also encouraged millions of kids to make sure their daily nutritional requirements were met, thanks to a popular supplement that bore their name and likeness.
 Today, millions of former 70s kids owe their good health, in part at least, to Flintstones Vitamins.

 Did you start each morning with a Flintstones Vitamin?
-We’d love to hear your memories in our comments section below!
+Let’s hear all of your memories in the comments section below!